-Joe Dalton said there was a conflict with people and nature, and the 24 hour a day nature of people accessing the countryside meant that nature doesn't get time away from that pressure.
-Which includes straying livestock causing a bio security risk, to damage to moorland from wild fires, along with camping and litter.

-Louise added that although nature protection prevails in the National Park, it still wanted to encourage people to visit, which is a challenge.
+Joe Dalton said there was a conflict between people and nature.
+People wanting to access the countryside 24 hours a day meant that nature doesn't get time away from that pressure.
+There were various issues associated with straying livestock causing a bio security risk, damage to moorland from wildfires, along with camping and litter.
+Louise added that although nature protection prevails in the National Park, the Authority still wanted to encourage people to visit, which is a challenge.

-Alastair Harvey, in his role with Yorkshire Water, mentioned that they have an obligation to enable access to their sites, and inappropriate behaviour was particularly bad during Covid, but things had slightly improved recently.
+Alastair Harvey, in his role with Yorkshire Water, mentioned that they have an obligation to enable access to their sites.
+Inappropriate behaviour was particularly bad during Covid, but things had slightly improved recently.
 More onus has been put on landowners to resolve these issues that were previously enforced by the relevant authorities, who are themselves now limited because of resourcing issues.
 Off-roading by motorbikes was an increasing problem.
 Most people have a good, enjoyable visit and left no trace of their activity.
 He agreed with an earlier point about contract dog walkers causing problems.
-Better understanding by the general public was important, and educating and informing people had been attempted with varying levels of success.
+Better understanding by the general public was important and educating and informing people had been attempted with varying levels of success.